Author's Avatar

 NO CREDIT CHECKS!

-• Don’t check with only one lender and assume that the rest will do the same.
+Don’t check with just one lender and assume that the rest will do the same.
 Every lender calculates affordability differently, so make sure you look throughout the market or at least a reasonable range of lenders.
-The Mortgage Centres now have the capacity to readily source several affordability calculators, which may be quite useful if affordability appears to be an issue.

-You might lower your borrowing by either utilising additional savings when available, or if you are obtaining any further cash through a remortgage, evaluate what may be removed out of the equation to be done at a later period.
+You might lower your borrowing by either utilising additional savings when available, or if you currently have a mortgage, you could obtain further cash through a remortgage.

 • Overtime